v1bh475u/v1bh475u.github.io/content/posts/polymorphism-after-inheritance.md

     return 0;
 }
 ```
 Even after this solution, we still have a lot of manual small allocations and a lot of play with pointers.
-So, let's just wrap this all in a single class and make it manage the memory for us.
+So, let’s just wrap this all in a single class and make it manage the memory for us.
+Why wrap?
+Because we want to provide a clean interface to the user and hide the implementation details.
 ```cpp
 class Shape {
 private: